Girls Write Now Collaboratory

 Journey Cycles

-A Cycle is a three-month time period.
-You can sign up for one, two, or three Cycles to meet your schedule and goals.
+A Journey cycle is a three-month time period.
+Every month for three months of the Journey, mentors and mentees spend three hours or more together in pair sessions and community experiences, bolstered by our dynamic curriculum.
+You can sign up for one, two, or three cycles to meet your schedule and goals.

 Cycles

 Select the Journey you want to go on this cycle!
+You can refine your search using the filters on the lefthand sidebar.
 Once you're accepted, you'll be matched with a mentor or mentee who shares your interests.

 Select the Journey you want to go on this cycle!
+You can refine your search using the filters on the lefthand sidebar.
 Once you're accepted, you'll be matched with a mentor or mentee who shares your interests.

 Explore Tour, photos of two girls smiling, GWN logo